Materials-Data-Science-and-Informatics/somesy/docs/manual.md

     Person identification and merging is not applied to standards with free text fields for authors or maintainers, such as `fpm.toml`.

+When somesy compares two metadata records about an entity, it will proceed as follows:

+1. If both records contain a website URL, and it is the same URL, then they are the same entity.
+2. Otherwise, if both records have an attached email address, and it is the same email, then they are the same entity.
+3. Otherwise, the records are considered to be about the same entity if they agree on the name.

+!!! tip

+    State website URLs for entities whenever possible to ensure reliable identification!

+Somesy will usually correctly understand cases such as:

+1. A website URL being added to an entity (i.e. if it was not present before)
+2. A changed email address (if the name stays the same)
+3. A changed name (if the email address stays the same)
+4. Any other relevant metadata attached to the entity

+Nevertheless, you should **check the changes somesy does** before committing them to your repository, especially **after you significantly modified your project metadata**.

 ### Codemeta

 While `somesy` is modifying existing files for most supported formats and implements